The Short Story

 Meet Bill and the Belles

-AIDAN VANSUETENDAEL (banjo, banjo ukulele, vocal) was born and raised in Stuart, Florida into a musical family.
+AIDAN VANSUETENDAEL (banjo, vocal) was born and raised in Stuart, Florida into a musical family.
 Irish music and culture was a large creative influence in her childhood due to her mother’s Irish heritage, and on her guitarist dad’s side, contemporary folk-rock and Americana was also in the airwaves.
 Everyone in the family played music, including her grandfather, a lover of classic country and Tin Pan Alley music.
 VanSuetendael attended Denison University on a music scholarship, and played banjo in the college’s bluegrass program.
 Poetry is her other creative passion beside music.
 She has had five publications of her poetry to date and is currently working on her first book.
 After graduating, she moved to Nashville, TN, where she currently resides.
 Nashville has proven to be an environment overflowing with inspiration and opportunity.
 With Bill and the Belles, she enjoys playing a fresh style of three-finger banjo fitting for the band’s unique genre: a mixture of Americana, old-time, country, and some new sound you can’t quite put three fingers on.